Despite being Spain’s 4th largest city and the Andalusian capital, Seville maintains all the charm, culture and authenticity of a small town.

 With its rich complex history, resplendent palaces, exotic gardens, impressive food scene and intoxicating flamenco, it’s easy to understand why the hottest city in Europe attracts so many visitors each year!

-We have created what we consider to be the perfect 3 day Seville itinerary in order to help you maximize your time and ensure you don’t miss any of the top things to do in Seville, Spain.
+Having visited Seville many times, I have created the perfect 3 day Seville itinerary to help you maximize your time and ensure you don’t miss any of the top things to do in Seville, Spain.

 This travel guide will teach you everything you need to know in order to plan for the perfect mid-week getaway or weekend break, while capturing the best photos possible.

 All prices are accurate as of December 2023.